An open-source cloud storage and filesharing application. Securely synchronize your files to any kind of storage!Learn more

 Older news are available in the news archive.

 Enough with the marketing.
-Here's how Syncany looks like in the wild.
+Here's how Syncany looks in the wild.

 Still no idea what we're talking about?